crmathieu/planet/README.md

 SIGTERM and SIGINT signals initialized!
 Waiting to shutdown
 ```
-It means that the app can capture the SIGTERM and SIGINT signals to detect a shutdown and take appropriate action (save data to local file) when this happens.
+It means that the SIGTERM and SIGINT signals have been captured to detect a shutdown and an appropriate action (save data to local file) will be taken when this happens.

 ## testing the app
+In one terminal, run the app.
-go to the _api_ subfolder
+In a second terminal, go to the _api_ subfolder
 type
 ```
 > go test -v